 - Doesn’t offer a free plan.

-- After the 30-day free trial, you are charged $99 per month flat.
+- After the 30-day free trial, you are charged a $99 per month flat.

-Todoist is a task software known for its simple UI yet powerful features.
-The tool brings together the best of a simple to-do list and complexities of a task management app.
+Todoist is a simple yet powerful task management tool.
+The tool brings together the best of a simple to-do list and the complexities of a task management app.

 - Categorize tasks by tags, projects, or due dates.
 Prioritize important tasks by projects, labels, or filters.

 - Automate recurring task creation based on their frequency.

 - Use ready-to-use templates to set up a list of tasks.

 - Comprehensive third-party integrations.

 - Although the app is easy-to-use, setting up projects can be complex in the beginning.